DropsThose/Azure-Active-Directory-Lab/README.md

 ![image](https://github.com/user-attachments/assets/a17a52ec-11d9-493b-97d1-a9765eb6572b)

-Under the networking tab, it tells you that a virual network interface card will be created for your virtual machine.
+Under the networking tab, it tells you that a virtual network interface card will be created for your virtual machine.
 This virtual NIC will hold the private IP and public IP that will be assigned to your virtual machine.
-One thing of note is that with the free subscription of Microsoft Azure you can only create a maximun of 3 public IP addresses so what we will do is create 1 public IP here with the domain controller and then transfer that public IP to all of the other virtual machines as we create them in order to configure them initially.
-At the end when our Kali Linux attack box is created the public IP will remain with the attack box where we will then be able to ssh to the public IP of the Kali box to use it as a jump box to then connect using the private IPs of the other virtual machines if need be.
+One thing of note is that with the free subscription of Microsoft Azure you can only create a maximun of 3 public IP addresses so what we will do is create one public IP here with the domain controller and then transfer that public IP to all of the other virtual machines as we create them to configure them initially.
+At the end, when our Kali Linux attack box is created, the public IP will remain with the attack box, where we will then be able to SSH to the public IP of the Kali box to use it as a jump box to then connect using the private IPs of the other virtual machines, if need be.
 Leave the defaults here and click Review + create.

 ![image](https://github.com/user-attachments/assets/7c80a7fc-558d-4539-aba7-521b7729042f)